CocoaPods/guides.cocoapods.org/source/using/faq.html.md

 ### “Why do I have to install Ruby to use CocoaPods?”

-  You don’t.
-OS X comes with a Ruby 2.0.0 or newer pre-installed in `/usr/bin/ruby` which are our baselines and these should work out of the box.
+  You don’t, macOS comes with a Ruby 2.0.0 or newer pre-installed in `/usr/bin/ruby` which are our baselines and these should work out of the box.